athao5/Streamlit_Final/README.md

-# Global Shark Attack Dashboard Streamlit App
+# Global Shark Attack Streamlit App

 ### Introduction
-The Global Shark Attack Dashboard Streamlit App is an interactive tool that allows users to explore shark attack data globally.
+The Global Shark Attack Streamlit App is an interactive tool that allows users to explore shark attack data globally.
 This app is a transition from a Tableau dashboard, providing an easy-to-use interface for analyzing trends, victim demographics, attack types, and geographical patterns.
 With Streamlit, users can dynamically filter and visualize data in real time, making it more accessible and user-friendly.

 ### Data/Operation Abstraction Design
 Data